Rajendra II

 As a prince Rajendra helped put down revolts in Pandya Nadu and Srivijaya.
-During his early reign put down several rebellions in Sri Lanka, Rajendra also straightened chola influence and control in Ruhuna in southern Sri Lanka.
+During his early reign he put down several rebellions in Sri Lanka, Rajendra also straightened chola influence and control in Ruhuna in southern Sri Lanka.
 He established several garrisons and governors to maintain stronger rule and prevent future revolts.

-In early 1052, the Cholas were suffering from losses against the Western Chalukyas in the Battle of Koppam after the death of Rajadhiraja I. Rajendra's strong leadership led the Cholas to a strategic victory although the western chalukyas achieved a Tactical victory.
-The Cholas didn't lose territory during this battle.
+In early 1052, the Cholas were suffering from losses against the Western Chalukyas in the Battle of Koppam after the death of Rajadhiraja I. Rajendra's strong leadership led the Cholas to a strategic triumph of the Cholas over the Western Chalukyas in the otherwise tragic battle.
 Conflicts with the Western chalukyas continued throughout his reign.
 Rajendra's forces were victorious in the Battle of Kudal-Sangamam leading to greater Chola influence in the Krishna river.

 Early life and Accession

 Rajendra II was born around 997 CE although his exact birthdate is unknown.
 He was born to Rajendra I and his wife Mukkokilan Adigal.
-He was the 5th oldest out of 9 children.
-As a prince, Rajendra helped put down several rebellions Pandya Nadu and Srivijaya. he also helped his father conquer the kingdoms of Polonnaruwa and Ruhuna bringing all of Sri Lanka under Chola rule.
+He was the fifth oldest out of nine children.
+As a prince, Rajendra helped put down several rebellions Pandya Nadu and Srivijaya.
+He also helped his father conquer the kingdoms of Polonnaruwa and Ruhuna bringing all of Sri Lanka under Chola rule.
 After his father's death in 1044, Rajendra served as a Co-regent under his brother Rajadhiraja I who ascended the throne.
 Rajadhiraja was later killed in the Battle of Koppam in 1052.
 Rajendra was made king as Rajadhiraja's children were too young and inexperienced.
-Since he ascended the throne during a time of war, Jayamkondar’s Kalingattuparani describes him as "The one who wore the crown on the big battlefield."
+Since he ascended the throne during a time of war, Jayamkondar's Kalingattuparani describes him as "The one who wore the crown on the big battlefield."